sjn/introducing-se/docs.md

 ### 5. ID confidence

 * «How confident are you your claim is true?» 0–100%
-* «What would move you up just a few %?»
+* «What would move you up just a %?»
 * «What would move you down?»
 * «What could change your mind?»